Kylie Platt

 Kylie remained off-screen for episodic blocks in her first six months.
 Producers devised a storyline to give her permanent residence on Coronation Street, when she was revealed as the fiancée of David Platt (Jack P. Shepherd).
 The development was to offer viewers "something new" and both actors have praised their pairing as a positive move.
 The storyline played the resurgence of Kylie's love of money.
 Kylie has also engaged in feuds with Gail and Tina McIntyre, played by Helen Worth and Michelle Keegan respectively.
 Gail's attempt to sabotage her son's wedding to Kylie proved unsuccessful.
 It was a change in direction for the character, with the lure of money insufficient for her to leave "someone she loves".
 Lane took maternity leave in late 2014 and Kylie was off-screen from December 2014 until June 2015.
 In February 2016, Lane announced her decision to leave Coronation Street.
 She filmed her final scenes as Kylie in June 2016 after producers decided to kill the character off.
 Kylie was murdered by Clayton Hibbs (Callum Harrison) while trying to protect her friend Gemma Winter (Dolly-Rose Campbell) in the episode broadcast on 15 July 2016.
-Lane last appeared as Kylie on 20 July 2016.
+Lane last appeared as Kylie on 20 July 2016, where she appeared as a corpse.

 Kylie has been well received by most critics for her image as a "gobby chav".
 The general reaction to her pairing with David has also been positive.
 Lane won Best Newcomer at the 2011 National Television Awards for her portrayal.
 She also garnered other nominations in awards ceremonies oriented to magazines.